The structure group for quasi-linear equations via universal enveloping algebras: The group structure

 \subsection{Consistency of $\dum{G}^*$ with our goals}

 \mbox{}

 Our final goal is to identify the construction of Subsection \ref{Sect5.1old} with the group of transformations on $(a,p)$-space heuristically described in Section \ref{Sect1}.
-We denote by $\mathsf{G}^*$ the pointwise dual of $\mathsf{G}$, which due to \eqref{SG07} is formed by the maps
+We define $\mathsf{G}^*:=\{\Gamma^*\,|\,\Gamma\in\mathsf{G}\}$, which due to \eqref{SG07} is formed by the maps

 From \eqref{groupstruct01}, $\mathsf{G}^*$ inherits a group structure given by

 note that the order in the composition rule is reversed as a consequence of transposition.

 We gather all our results in the following proposition. \begin{proposition} Let $h\in\R^2$ and $\{\pi_{\gamma}^{(\n)}\}_{(\gamma,\n)}\subset \R$ generate $f$ through the characterization \eqref{SG05}.
 Let $\pi^{(\n)}\in\T^*$ for every $\n\in\N_0^2$ be given by